By Kathy L. Gilbert

 Dorff greeted the revote as "great news."

 "During the debate last year I said I would have supported the amendment if it didn't have that specific line in it.
-I will be happy to support it as soon as I have the opportunity at annual conference," he said.
+I will be happy to support it as soon as I have the opportunity at

 North Texas did vote 436-192 for the amendment.